We’ve never heard a buyer say, “Boy, I wish this process was longer!” and we bet you haven’t either.

 If you can’t get your client to pick up the phone for a quick question, but they will Snap you back in 30 seconds, by all means, snap away.
 Connecting on these platforms is great for timesaving communication, and definitely good for building and maintaining a relationship that will deliver you referrals down the road.

 Just remember to document these interactions in your CRM.
-A CRM like Freshsales has places to record these social media conversations, and will link your contacts directly with their social media information.
+A affordable CRM like Insightly, which is FREE up to two users, has places to record these social media conversations, and will link your contacts directly with their social media information.

 If you are new to these systems, check out Showing Time, it’s a great place to start.
 On the ShowingTime App, you can schedule showings (obvs), review the upcoming showings scheduled on your listings, forward feedback to clients, all without even taking your earbuds out.